sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	</Grid>
 	````

-1. Make sure the Metro Style application is the start up project and press **F5** to run the solution.
+1. Make sure the Windows 8 Style UI application is the start up project and press **F5** to run the solution.

 	You will see that the values retrieved from the service are listed in the List Box